Public Works and Environmental Services Alert:

 Severe infestations of cankerworms can cause widespread defoliation, tree stress and possible tree death.
 Major infestations and defoliation have occurred in Fairfax County.
 Learn more at Fall Cankerworms.

-In 1869, the gypsy moth, Lymantria dispar, escaped from a Massachusetts lab and became established in North America.
+In 1869, the spongy moth*, Lymantria dispar, escaped from a Massachusetts lab and became established in North America.
 It continues to be a serious insect threat to trees and shrubs in the United States.
-Learn More and volunteer at Gypsy Moths.
+Learn More at Spongy Moth.

 Help prevent the spotted lanternfly from spreading.
 Learn more at Spotted Lanternfly